emaiannone/emaiannone.github.io/_pages/about.md

 I am 100% Salernitan.
 I was born in [Salerno](https://it.wikipedia.org/wiki/Salerno), grew up there, and want to school there.
 I am a proud millennial, born in 1996.
 I have always been fond of video games, especially role-playing games (RPG), and I used to play them for hours each day.
 But since my professional life has given me new perspectives, I have had to change my habits and switch to more flexible hobbies, though sometimes I go back doing some retro gaming (nostalgia kicks in).

 If you want to hear me talking for an indefinite amount of time, just introduce the topic *Pokémon*.
-If you want to hear me only for few hours, you can pick one among *Final Fantasy*, *Attack on Titan*, *Steins;Gate*, *Dragon Ball* and *Jojo's Bizzare Adventures*.
+If you want to hear me only for few hours, you can pick one among *Final Fantasy*, *Attack on Titan*, *Steins;Gate*, *Dragon Ball* and *JoJo's Bizarre Adventures*.

 Random facts about me:

 - Apparently people have trouble with my last name.
 They keep misspelling it...
+It's an "I" (the letter after H), not a lowercase "L".
+It would be weird to have a last name staring with a lowercase letter, isn't it?
 - I am former World of Warcraft player with a Human Retribution Paladin (*For the Alliance*, deal with it).

 Contact me at: `<first-name>.<last-name>@tuhh.de`